Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Hadron Resonance Gas

 The cases corresponding to spectra of Eqs.~(\ref{eq:enDelta},\ref{eq:enHighspin}) used for higher spin states are listed in Appendix~\ref{s:chiB_derv}.
 Obviously, all are positive-definite.
 In the limit of a large mass $m$, all the expressions reduce to the formula

 becoming proportional to the gyromagnetic factor squared.
 The sum $\chi_B^{\rm dia} + \chi_B^{\rm para}$ is positive for any $s>0$ state and monotonic.

 From the formulas for $\chi_B^{\rm para}$ it is clear that, as expected, the inclusion of the anomalous magnetic moments enhances the paramagnetic component of the magnetic susceptibility in HRG.
 However, with the physical $\kappa$'s, the total enhancement effect is mild, as can be seen from the comparison in Fig.~\ref{fig:chiBkap}.
 We recall that the inclusion of the physical $\kappa$'s, which are large for baryons, was crucial to achieve agreement for the conserved charge susceptibilities in HRG at nonzero values of $B$~\cite{Samanta:2025mrq}.
 In Fig.~\ref{fig:chiBkap}, the HRG curves above $T_c$ are dashed, to indicate they only carry a formal meaning there.
-At lower values of $T$, the relative effect of $\kappa$ decreases, to become $\sim 15\%$ of the total $\chi_B$ at $T=140$~MeV.
-Hence the mismatch between HRG results (obtained from the thermal part of the pressure) and the lattice persists even after including the anomalous magnetic moments.
-We note that in Figs.~\ref{fig:chiB} and \ref{fig:chiBindv} the results labeled ``HRG'' include the anomalous magnetic moments.
+At lower values of $T$, the relative effect of $\kappa$ decreases, to become $\approx 15\%$ of the total $\chi_B$ at $T=140$~MeV.
+Hence, the mismatch between HRG results (obtained from the thermal part of the pressure) and the lattice persists even after including the anomalous magnetic moments.